Tetraphobia: Rationale

-The Chinese word for "four" (四, pinyin: sì, jyutping: sei3), sounds quite similar to the word for "death" (死, pinyin: sǐ, jyutping: sei2), in many varieties of Chinese.
-Similarly, the Sino-Japanese, Sino-Korean and Sino-Vietnamese words for "four", shi (し, Japanese) and sa (사, Korean), sound similar or identical to "death" in each language (see Korean numerals, Japanese numerals, Vietnamese numerals).
-Tetraphobia is known to occur in Korea and Japan since the two words sound identical, but not at all in Vietnam because they carry different tones (in the case of the word for "four", whether it is the Sino-Vietnamese reading tứ or the more common non-Sino-Vietnamese reading tư, neither sounds like the word for "death" which is tử) and Vietnamese does not use Sino-Vietnamese numerals as often in the first place.
+The Chinese word for "four" (四, pinyin: sì, jyutping: sei3) sounds quite similar to the word for "death" (死, pinyin: sǐ, jyutping: sei2) in many varieties of Chinese.
+Similarly, the Sino-Japanese, Sino-Korean and Sino-Vietnamese words for "four", shi (し, Japanese), sa (사, Korean) and tứ or tư (Vietnamese), sound similar or identical to "death" in each language (see Korean numerals, Japanese numerals, Vietnamese numerals).
+Tetraphobia is known to occur in Korea and Japan (since the two words sound identical to each other in both languages), but not in Vietnam because the Sino-Vietnamese words have different tones to distinguish the two words and the native Vietnamese words for "four" and "death" are much more widely used than the Sino-Vietnamese equivalents in everyday language.

-Special care may be taken to avoid occurrences or reminders of the number 4 during everyday life, especially during festive holidays or when a family member is ill.
-Mentioning the number 4 around a sick relative is strongly avoided.
-Giving four of something is strongly discouraged.
-Elevators in Asia and Asian neighborhoods often skip the 4th floor.
-Military aircraft and ships also avoid the number 4 (such as in the South Korean and Taiwanese navies).
-Dates such as 4 April are also avoided for appointments and the like.